Cheapest Car Insurance by State: 2026 Comparison

 5. Ohio — $1,310/year

 Ohio benefits from a competitive insurance market, moderate population density, and a tort-based system.
 The state has reasonable minimum requirements and allows credit-based pricing, which benefits drivers with good credit.
+Ohio's large number of competing insurers creates a competitive market that keeps rates lower than in states with less competition.

 The 5 Most Expensive States for Car Insurance